hair after chemotherap

 When will the hair grow back?

-After the completion of chemotherapy, hair begins to grow back after 5-6 weeks.
+After chemotherapy, hair begins to grow back after 5-6 weeks.
 However, this is a slow, gradual process.
-For full regrowth, you have to wait much longer, from 6 up to even 12 months.
-At the same time, the hair after chemotherapy is not as good as it was before its implementation - they are becoming more grey and thinner.
+For complete regrowth, you must wait much longer, from 6 to even 12 months.
+At the same time, the hair after chemotherapy is not as good as before its implementation - they are becoming more grey and thinner.
 But after a while, their appearance returns to normal.

-Unfavorable changes in the appearance can be masked, e.g., with a wig.
+Unfavorable changes in appearance can be masked, e.g., with a wig.
 It's best to choose one from a natural bristle.
-Artificial wigs are cheaper, but not very useful.
-The alternative can be a colorful cravat, muffler, turban, scarf, or a hat.
+Artificial wigs are cheaper but they could be more useful.
+The alternative can be a colorful cravat, muffler, turban, scarf, or hat.
 Remember that this is only a temporary solution and that after finishing the medication, your natural hair will grow back.